kaustubhdeokar/Java-backend-implementations/README.md

 - Spring IOC
 - Import configuration.
--
+- Hibernate and JPAs

-### Covers.
+- How does spring handle dependency injection

-Spring Bean is any object that is managed by Spring.
+- Spring Bean is any object that is managed by Spring.

 What is Spring IOC ?
 Spring IOC is a technique to achieve loose-coupling between objects dependencies.
 In Spring, instead of having the objects create the dependent objects, the container creates the objects and injects them into the dependent objects.